 You may be eligible for a deduction if you reported unemployment compensation on your federal income tax return.
-Complete the worksheet on page 18 to see if you are eligible.
+Complete the worksheet below to see if you are eligible.

-Important: Do not include any unemployment compensation issued by the U.S. Railroad Retirement Board on lines 2 or 6 of the worksheet.
+Important.
+Do not include any unemployment compensation issued by the U.S. Railroad Retirement Board on line 2 of the worksheet.
 Instead, see the instructions for the Railroad unemployment and sickness benefits deduction on page 21 for more information.